What is email attribution?

-You need control groups.
+You need hold out groups.

-Control groups can help you compare the value of a group that received emails to a group that received no emails, which helps you understand if your marketing efforts are actually providing true incremental revenue lift, not if they’re just a touch point on the way to a sale.
+Hold out groups can help you compare the value of a group that received emails to a group that received no emails, which helps you understand if your marketing efforts are actually providing true incremental revenue lift, not if they’re just a touch point on the way to a sale.

 To understand where Google Analytics falls short, we first need to understand the different types of default attribution models GA provides.